-A cancer diagnosis raises a wide range of challenges and concerns.
-Fortunately, there are local and national resources to assist you with many of the issues that come up.
+Local and national organizations are there to help you with your cancer concerns.
 This fact sheet describes many kinds of services available to people with cancer and their loved ones and how to find the help you need.

 What Kind of Help Can I Get?

 Emotional Support.
-A person can feel lonely, scared or distressed when diagnosed with cancer or being a caregiver.
-Counseling, support groups, peer-to-peer networks and other kinds of support are available to help you cope with such emotions.
+You may feel lonely, scared or stressed when dealing with cancer.
+Caregivers can also feel strong emotions.
+Counseling, support groups, peer networks and other kinds of support are available to help you cope with such emotions.

 Financial Help.
-There are organizations and companies that help people with cancer and their families with medical billing, insurance and reimbursement issues.
-There are also co-payment organizations and patient assistance programs that help individuals who cannot afford the cost of medications as well as organizations that help with general expenses related to cancer such as transportation, child care and home care.
+Co-payment organizations and patient assistance programs help with the cost of medications.
+Other organizations help with general expenses related to cancer such as transportation, child care and home care.

 Transportation Assistance.
 In many communities, transportation services are available to help you.
-By contacting your local United Way, you can find out what programs are available in your area (www.unitedway.org).
+One is your local United Way, who can help find what programs are available in your area (www.unitedway.org).

-Housing/Lodging.
-Some organizations provide free or discounted lodging for families of a patient undergoing treatment.
-Joe’s House is an online directory of places to stay near hospitals and treatment centers.
-Visit www.joeshouse.org for more information.
-Visit www.airbnb.com/openhomes for more information regarding their open home temporary stay program.
+Housing and Lodging.
+Free or cheaper lodging is sometimes available for families of patients being treated for cancer.
+Joe’s House is an online directory of places to stay near hospitals and treatment centers (www.joeshouse.org).
+Airbnb also has information regarding their open home temporary stay program (www.airbnb.com/openhomes).

 Children’s Services.
-There are organizations that provide services for children with cancer or children who have a family member with cancer.
+Some organizations provide services for children with cancer or children who have a family member with cancer.
 These include financial assistance, counseling, summer camps and “make-a-wish” programs.

 Home Health Care.
 Home health care is for people who no longer need to be in the hospital, but still require skilled care at home.

 Hospice Services.
 Hospice care focuses on the needs of individuals who are terminally ill.
-Visit the National Hospice and Palliative Care Organization website, www.nhpco.org, to find a hospice or palliative care center in your community.
+Visit the National Hospice and Palliative Care Organization website (nhpco.org) to find a hospice or palliative care center in your community.

 How Do I Find These Resources?

-The services you need can be found in your own neighborhood.
+The services you need can often be found in your own neighborhood.
 Here are some ideas:

 Browse by Diagnosis